J-Berat/Moose.jl/README.md

 The wrapper accepts the same options documented for `src/MOOSE_cli.jl` (for example, `--conversionB`, `--filtering`, `--ne-option`, and positional or `--config` paths).
 The `--julia-binary` flag lets you point to a non-default Julia executable when needed.

+For quick validation, `--print-command` shows the fully composed Julia invocation before running it, and `--dry-run` prints the command and exits without launching Julia—perfect for checking paths or shell quoting.

 ### How to test locally
 Run the test suite to validate the installation and catch regressions before processing large datasets: